 Study Goals

-On completion of this unit, you will be able to …
+On completion of this unit, you will be able to:

-… know what to consider for global brand equity management.
+Identify the criteria for global brand equity management.

-… decide what is relevant for growing brand equity strategies.
+Decide what is relevant for growing brand equity strategies.

-… differentiate between rational and emotional brand identity elements.
+Differentiate between rational and emotional brand identity elements.

-… understand the role of the personality of a brand.
+Understand the role of the personality of a brand.

-2. Goal of Brand Management
+2. Goals of Brand Management

 Introduction

 A major goal of brand management is to develop and maintain brand equity.
-From a global brand management perspective this is even more challenging because global objectives and local characteristics must be well-balanced.
-Brand equity development may differ in each foreign market the brand is present.
-A common goal across the globe is that a successful brand needs a solid base of brand awareness and strong brand associations in every country.
-The differences vary from slight changes to large differences, whereas major differences exist between developed and developing or emerging markets.
+From a global brand management perspective, this is even more challenging because global objectives and local characteristics must be well balanced.
+Brand equity development may differ in each foreign market in which the brand is present.
+A successful brand needs a solid base of brand awareness and strong brand associations around the world.
+There may be only slight differences between some countries,, but major differences exist between developed and developing or emerging markets.
 Income level and consumer behaviour is very different in developing markets.
-Overall global brand managers need to use tools and systems to meet these challenges.
-In the following unit key tools are presented, e.g., the “Ten Commandments of Global Branding” by brand equity expert Kevin Keller and Sood (2001).
+Overall, global brand managers need to use tools and systems to meet these challenges.
+In this unit, key tools are presented, e.g., the “Ten Commandments of Global Branding” by brand equity experts Kevin Keller and Sanjay Sood (2001).

-Additionally, a tool to develop brand identity will be presented: The “brand steering wheel”.
-It is useful to coordinate the various elements a brand consists of and helps to balance rational and emotional dimensions of brands.
-Finally, a widely used approach to manage brands as personified characters, the brand personality approach, will be presented.
-High equity brands do have in common that consumers can easily describe their personality.
-The brand personality scale by Aaker (1997), can be supportive to figure out and optimize the specific characteristics of the own brand.
+Additionally, a tool to develop brand identity will be presented: the “brand steering wheel”.
+This model is useful for coordinating the various elements that constitute a brand and it can help to balance rational and emotional dimensions.
+Finally, the widely used brand personality approach, which treats brands as personified characters, will be discussed.
+The underlying premise of this framework is that high equity brands all share in common the fact that consumers can easily describe their personality.
+Aaker’s brand personality scale (1997) can help to figure out and optimize the specific characteristics of the brand.

-2.1 Brand Equity as a Control Parameter for the Definition of Brand Objectives
+2.1 Brand Equity as a Control Parameter in Defining Brand Objectives

-A key task of brand managers is building and controlling brand equity and making strategic decisions about effective marketing programs and activities (Keller et al. 2019).
+A key task of brand managers is building and controlling brand equity and making strategic decisions about effective marketing programs and activities (Keller et al., 2019).
 Strategic brand management mainly includes the following tasks:

 “1.
 Identifying and developing brand plans